“In Search of the Cha Ship Ancient Route: Trends are Unpredictable, But Liubao Tea is a Must (Part 2)”

 Incorporated into Daily Life

-Singapore's Guangzhen Shop has been in business for over 80 years, consistently trading in Liubao tea.
+Singapore's Guangzhen Tea Shop has been in business for over 80 years, consistently trading in Liubao tea.
 Soon after opening, workers doing manual labor, such as construction, began purchasing Liubao tea from the shop.
-Gradually, the group of female workers, primarily Cantonese Chinese, became the main consumers of Guangzhen Tea Shop, according to its manager, Liu Xiufeng, who said, “In the past, much of our Liubao tea was sold to the ‘Red Turbans.'
+Gradually, the group of female workers, primarily Cantonese Chinese, became the main consumers of Guangzhen Tea Shop, according to its manager, Xiufeng, who said, “In the past, much of our Liubao tea was sold to the ‘Red Turbans.'
 Even now, their descendants remain our customers.”

 Liubao tea samples sent from Hong Kong to Liang Ruisheng Tea and Cigarette Shop in Ipoh, Malaysia, in 1971.